 In a previous post, I talked about why the species called Primula involucrata by many people should actually be called Primula munroi.
 This is due in part because the names in Wallich’s catalogue are considered “nomina nuda” (therefore invalid), and in part because Sweet used the name P. involucrata for a different species between the time of Wallich’s catalogue (1828) and the time the name P. involucrata was properly published for the Wallich species (1844).

-The Sweet publication is "Hortus Britannicus: Or a Catalogue of Plants Cultivated in the Gardens of Great Britain (1839),
+The Sweet publication is "Hortus Britannicus: Or a Catalogue of Plants Cultivated in the Gardens of Great Britain (1839), page 562" which is shown below.
+The abbreviations used are listed at the beginning of the publication.

 The Sweet species is described as being “ye” (yellow flowered), involucred, from Egypt, “1826” (year introduced into cultivation), “3.4.” (flowering from the third to the fourth month of the year), “F” (requires a frame, not quite hardy), “symbol” (herbaceous perennial), and figured in Curtis’s Botanical Magazine, t.
 2842.
 The abbreviation “L.O.” is given as the source for the information and this refers to “Link et.
 Otto, Abbildungen und Beschreibungen seltener Pflanzen im Berl.
 Garten.
 Berlin 1828 t.
 51”.